Choose your app's name here $ fly apps create my-metabase

 Now that everything’s configured let’s push up the app!
 This will take longer the first time you do it as Metabase will need to initialise and run migrations on its database.

-$ fly deploy # And if you're curious you can follow your app's logs # in a separate terminal: $ fly logs
+$ fly deploy --vm-memory 1024 # And if you're curious you can follow your app's logs # in a separate terminal: $ fly logs

 -